djalbat/occam-parsers/README.md

 ## Usage

-Import the require parser and its corresponding lexer's classes from this and the `occam-lexers` package, respectively.
+Import the requisite parser and its corresponding lexer from this package and the `occam-lexers` package, respectively.
 Then call their `fromNothing(...)` factory methods.

 ```
 import { FlorenceLexer } from "occam-lexers";